 Now, let’s start thinking in terms of zones.

 What are your kid(s) into that they’ll play with over and over?
 For example, art station, dress up, lego table, dollhouse, ALL the stuffed animals.
 Whatever they love to do and play with the most should become a station.

 Also, make sure you take your kid(s) ages into account.
-The room will need to be set up differently for a toddler than it will a late elementary school kid.
+The room will need to be set up differently for a toddler than a late elementary school kid.
 If you want your playroom to stay tidy, little hands will need to be able to access everything!

 Invest in systems that create the stations.

 Once you have an idea of those zones, then let’s shift our attention to what in the world you’ll need to buy (or repurpose!) to make these happen.
 Take the dress-up area, for example.
 Get a floating mount with 3-4 hooks, attach it to the wall – and boom, you have a dedicated dress up zone any kid would love.
 Dress up outfits go on their hangers, and they always go back there because it’s where they live, darn it!

 Cube systems are also fantastic because you can typically stack two containers on top of each other within one square.
 I’m all about helping you maximize every inch of space here.
-While we’re at it, clear bins or containers is where it’s at with kids.
+While we’re at it, clear bins or containers are where it’s at with kids.
 As adults, we always want things hidden away or behind a beautiful looking container.
-With kids though, it’s all about being able to see what they can at a glance.
+With kids, though, it’s all about being able to see what they can at a glance.
 That is why they play with the same two toys after all, even though they have hundreds of others in the same room just sitting there day after day begging to be played with.